nferraz/ChatBot-Simple/README.md

 Instead of specifying the chatbot knowledge base in xml, we are going to use the powerful text manipulation capabilities of Perl.

+The rationale behind this decision is simple: "simple" AI languages, like AIML, are only simple as long as you want to do simple things.
+Once you start adding features, they start to become unmanageable.

+ChatBot::Simple design goal is to make easy things easy and difficult things possible.

 FEATURES
 ========